kubeshop/testkube/docs/scheduling.md

 TestSuite created scheduled-testsuite 🥇
 ```

-We successfuly created a scheduled test suite, let's check a list of the available test suites
+We successfuly created a scheduled Test Suite and can view a list of the available Test Suites:

 ```sh
 kubectl testkube get testsuites